Skip to content

 Steps

-1. Fill the glass about 3/4 full with sparkling water.
+1. Fill the glass with sparkling water.

 2. Drop in a few raisins.